watson-virtual-agents/virtual-agent-dialog/dialog-contract.md

 *This addition was made to the contract to fix an issue where, in some cases where there was an intent switch mid-flow, the dialog was going back to IBM content despite that particular intent being turned off/set to a text message.*
 The flag `dialog_in_progress` indicates to the bot that a dialog flow is currently in progress, and handles the case where the user enters an utterance that maps to another intent.
 This additional check takes care of looking up the virtual agent's configuration and route the dialog according to where the new intent is mapped to, rather than going to the IBM content for that intent by default.

-To support this functionality is your custom workspace, three steps need to be followed:
+To support this functionality in your custom workspace, three steps need to be followed:

 - Step 1: Set a context variable `"dialog_in_progress": true` in all the root level nodes with an intent condition
 ```none